 I have to confess that I slept through my alarm on one occasion in the night.
 I have replaced the battery and it now makes a more strident appeal for wakefulness.

 Mount Etna on Sardinia, just to the south west of the Strait is a massive 3,350 metres in height.
-She is still erupting having started again in 2014.
+She is still smoking having erupted again in 2014.
 I remember it as where Professor Lidenbrock and his party returned to the surface in Jules Verne’s ‘Journey to the centre of the Earth’.
-Funny what you do remember when I struggle with recalling people’s names that I have only just been introduced to.
+Funny what you do remember when I struggle to recall people’s names that I have only just been introduced to.
 Unfortunately, it’s too hazy for a decent picture.
 Incredibly Etna has two ski resorts on its slopes – I bet you didn’t know that!

 So, it’s out of the Tyrrhenian Sea and into the Ionian Sea which is new to me.
 Having successfully negotiated the toenail of Italy, I have to negotiate the toe, past the ball of the foot and across the instep, and so it goes on.